ulupo/giotto-ph/paper/paper.md

 dealing with large datasets and/or with high-dimensional topological features.
 This is particularly true of *Vietoris–Rips* (VR) filtrations of finite metric spaces and, more generally, of *flag* filtrations of weighted undirected graphs.
-Our objective with *giotto-ph* is to provide a portable, comprehensive, easy-to-use package with state-of-the-art performance for the computations of these barcodes.
+Furthermore, the efficient retrieval of the nodes and edges – called "flag persistence generators" in this context – corresponding to the "birth" and "death" of each bar in a barcode, is crucial for applications in differentiable machine learning and deep learning.
+Our aim with *giotto-ph* is to provide an alternative to the *Ripser.py* library [@ctralie2018ripser], retaining its portability and ease of use while replacing its C++ backend with a new parallel and higher-performance version, as well as adding new capabilities such as the possibility of computing flag persistence generators and of constructing *weighted Rips filtrations* from the user's input.

 # Related work \label{sec:related_work}